 As organizations continue to emerge from the immediate actions required in response to COVID-19, many have explored how the near-term solutions that were adopted in response to it may continue to help promote positive employee experiences.
 As restrictions began to lift, some segments of the workforce returned to work, while other parts continued to work remotely.
 Employers were faced with establishing different solutions for different workers and making trade-offs between the impacts that segmentation had on the overall workforce, including attracting and retaining key talent, and the sustainability of the business operations.

 Similarly, organizations can engage the workforce in these types of trade-off decisions when reviewing a total rewards portfolio.
 By applying consumer and market research methods such as surveys, focus groups and conjoint studies, an organization can incorporate many approaches and tools to help discover what aspects of the reward offerings are important to their employees.
-By including the voice of the workforce — an organization’s “internal customer” — employers can refine the total rewards review and test the impact of making trade-offs to the allocation of rewards.
+By including the voice of the workforce — an organization’s “internal customer” — employers can refine the total rewards review and better evaluate how certain reward elements are perceived as well as test the impact of making trade-offs to get more of one reward element in exchange for less of another, including changes to the allocation of rewards.
 Finally, careful communications planning for this type of employee research can further reinforce new operating principles and position the initiative for success.

 It is crucial that organizations examine their total rewards portfolio on a recurring basis and from a variety of perspectives for the foreseeable future.
-Looking long-term, companies will need to continue to consider how COVID-19’s impact on financials will be reflected in evaluating performance expectations and the trade-offs that may be required to accomplish broader stakeholder interests.
+Looking long-term, companies will need to continue to consider how its total rewards package can be used to differentiate its talent strategies and win in the labor markets, as well as manage performance expectations and the trade-offs that may be required to accomplish broader stakeholder interests.

-Regardless of the step taken to complete the review, business leaders should regularly explore opportunities to rebalance the organization’s total rewards investments to make their rewards portfolio responsive to periods of uncertainty and rapid change.
+Regardless of the step taken to complete the review, business leaders should regularly explore opportunities to align the organization’s total rewards investments to emerging talent strategies and ensure their rewards portfolio is responsive to periods of rapid change.

 Human Capital Services